-Because Delta Dental Premier is the higher-paying program, dentists are being forced to join their lower-paying PPO plan if they wish to stay in the network.
-By choosing to stay on with Delta, your practice must accept all PPO patients, which often come with $1,000 or more fee discounts.
+Because Delta Dental Premier is a higher-paying program, dentists are being forced to join their lower-paying PPO plan if they wish to stay in the network.
+By choosing to stay on with Delta, your practice must accept all PPO patients, which often comes with $1,000 or more fee discounts.
 These lower reimbursement rates threaten to reduce practice profits and significantly lower the value of affected practices.
-However, before rushing to sign up for the lower paying PPO plan or drop Delta participation altogether, remember in the average practice, insurance company reimbursements account for less than half of the total receipts.
+However, before rushing to sign up for the lower-paying PPO plan or drop Delta participation altogether, remember in the average practice, insurance company reimbursements account for less than half of the total receipts.

 Exercise the competition

 Many fee-for-services (FFS) dentists only participate in Delta Dental, leaving their options limited in terms of services and fees.
 But just as you wouldn’t enter a contract with the first and only dental supplier, dental practices should explore all options for coverage contracts.
 As with all business decisions, knowing your options will only help leverage deals and speak more intelligently to keep your contractual obligations honest.
 When given the power of exclusion, any organization will do what’s in its best interest and not in the interest of clients, so it’s important and necessary to keep your options open.